 Spring into Action

 In the Midwest, the spring season is filled with rainy weather, sunny skies, and blooming flowers.
-One way to take advantage of the mild weather is to get your home ready for the intense summer days.
-Take a weekend and do these simple DIY tasks to ensure your home is able to weather the change in seasons!
+One way to take advantage of the mild weather is to get your home ready for the intense summer days ahead.
+Take a weekend and do these simple spring cleaning tasks to ensure your home is able to weather the change in seasons!

 Give your air conditioner some TLC